dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 ## Let's build our API with Grape

 This is the real thing of this post.
-We are going to develop a RESTful API to consume our data wherever we want.
-In order to acomplish that, we are going to use Grape.
+We're going to develop a RESTful API to consume our data wherever we want.
+In order to accomplish that, we're going to use Grape.
 Grape's own people defines Grape as follows:

 > RESTful-like API micro-framework built to complement existing web application frameworks by providing a simple DSL to easily provide APIs.
 It has built-in support for common conventions such as multiple formats, subdomain/prefix restriction, and versioning.

 The Grape documentation in all his detail is available [here](https://github.com/ruby-grape/grape).
-The first thing that we ahve to do is add the gem in our Gemfile:
+The first thing that we have to do is add the gem in our Gemfile:

 ```ruby
 gem 'grape'